-Quite a few of the people seem to be surprised that something that is supposedly non perishable also has a shelf-life.
+Quite a few of the people seem to be surprised that non-perishable foods also have a shelf-life.

 Moreover, you need to ensure that you store the item properly and as advised.
 If not, the item may get spoilt and end up having a very short shelf-life.

-It is strongly recommended that you adhere to the expiry dates mentioned on the product.
-Regardless of what others may tell you, do not use a product beyond the expiry date.
+It is strongly recommended that you adhere to the expiration dates mentioned on the product.
+Regardless of what others may tell you, do not use a product beyond the expiration date.

-A few dollars are not worth the potentially detrimental effects on your overall health.
+A few dollars are not worth the potentially detrimental effects on your body after eating expired foods.

-Make sure that you read all the labels and nutritional information while buying the product.
+Make sure that you read all the labels and nutritional information when buying the product.